Movie Reviews - 2016 postsWednesday April 05, 2017

 The girl is Marla Mabrey (Lily Collins) a devout Baptist and the “Apple Blossom Queen” of Virginia, who arrives in Hollywood in 1958 with her suspicious, demanding mother, Lucy (Annette Bening, wasted), ready to take a screen test for the Hughes-produced film “Stella Starlight.”
 The boy is Frank Forbes (Alden Ehrenreich), a devout Methodist low-level employee of Hughes and wannabe real estate tycoon who drives Marla and 25 other Hughes starlets to and from school, dance lessons, auditions, etc., even as he’s constantly warned by his superior, Levar Mathis (Matthew Broderick), not to get involved with them—and even as Levar does his level best to do just that.
 To no dramatic effect.
 Or plot point.
 Or anything.

 There’s a great early shot of, I guess, Sunset Boulevard in 1958, done with, I imagine, lots of CGI, that made me happy.
 This is what CGI is for, I thought: resurrecting history.
 There’s also a nice montage of picking up the va-va-voomy starlets, as well as a fascinating moment when the girls get their weekly paychecks via clipboard dropped from a second-floor window like—as Lucy accurately states—a fishing line.
 But the movie loses itself quickly.
-Beatty, or his editors, of Fox, rush through the early scenes.
+The early scenes are rushed through.
 In one seven-minute stretch, I counted 14 separate scenes—three involving Frank’s visit with his girl and her family back in Fresno, which could’ve been cut altogether.
 But Beatty keeps them while giving short shrift to the others.

 Where’s the emotional resonance?
 At one point, Lucy is lambasting Frank again from the backseat about how it’s been two weeks and Hughes hasn’t even seen Marla yet, and when is she going to get her screentest, and why isn’t he, Frank, doing something about it?
 Finally fed up, Fred pulls over, turns, and tells her he’s never seen Mr. Hughes, either.
 Ah ha!
 Except we’re already aware of this.
 Painfully so.
 The scene might’ve worked, if, say, the point-of-view had been Marla’s throughout, with Hollywood a dreamscape, and the driver mysterious and handsome, and then ...
 Oh!
 He’s just like me.
 He’s just another employee in the dark.
 Instead, this clunker.